daoudeddy/termux-indilib/README.md

 # Run INDI Lib on Termux

 ## Note
-Root is required to run execute indiserver with drivers
+Root is required to run indiserver with drivers

 ## Installation
 ```bash